Skip to content

 Football in Leeds

-Leeds includes many famous football teams, it is a popular sport among the people in the town, and the most famous team in the city is Leeds United.
+The city has many famous football teams.
+Football is a popular sport among the people of the town, and the most famous team in the city is Leeds United.

 Leeds United